csancheze/Text-Editor/Readme.md

   ## Installation

-Click the install button in the webpage at https://dry-tundra-05028.herokuapp.com/
+Click the install button in the [webpage](https://dry-tundra-05028.herokuapp.com/)

   ## Usage